lucaspaulii/mytasks-front/README.md

 # MyTasks

-Front End created using React and Vite for a Technical Assignment.
+Front End created using React and Vite.

 ## Running the application in dev mode